rkluger68/cpycourse/docs/training/main-course/flow-control.md

 ***for-loop using a `list`-object (1)***

-Normally you provide a list-counter-variable to the for-loop-statement
+Normally you provide an explicit list-counter-variable to the for-loop-statement

 ```python
 >>> a